 "I felt part of an intellectual community where all just cared about deeper understanding – the kind of community that all too often is lost in everyday university life." - Esther Bauer, Virginia Tech

 "The Berlin Seminar was an extremely productive two weeks: ambitiously paced, covering a lot of different branches of literary production, but intelligently selected so that each unit built upon the next." - Anna Guillemin, U of Illinois, Chicago

-The Department of German and Russian Languages and Literatures at the University of Notre Dame invites faculty and advanced graduate students to participate in this distinctive seminar series.
-Under the direction of William Donahue (University of Notre Dame), Martin Kagel (University of Georgia), and Steffen Richter (University of Braunschweig), the Notre Dame Berlin Seminar brings American scholars of German literary and cultural studies together with experts and leading figures of Germany’s literary scene.
+The Department of German and Russian Languages and Literatures at the University of Notre Dame in partnership with the University of Georgia invites faculty and advanced graduate students to participate in this distinctive seminar series, now in its third summer.
+Under the direction of William Donahue (University of Notre Dame) and Martin Kagel (University of Georgia), the Notre Dame Berlin Seminar brings American scholars of German literary and cultural studies together with experts and leading figures of Germany’s literary scene.